 Casas would not specify which of the 28 states with BNSF tracks have the toughest hiring climate, but Nebraska, Kansas, Iowa and North Dakota have jobless rates below the country’s average.

-The tight labor markets, combined with rising freight demand — a symptom of the “moving economy,” she said — has intensified BNSF's talent-attraction efforts.
+The tight labor markets, combined with rising freight demand — a symptom of the “moving economy,” she said — have intensified BNSF's talent-attraction efforts.

 Beyond the five-digit railroad perks, blue-collar industries such as construction and security are giving extra cash to new hires, according to job listings and interviews with employers.